dbonel/potential/README.md

 At the time of writing, this is fairly early in the lifecycle of this plugin.
 There are no releases at the moment, so you will need to build from source.

 The panel graphics are very rudimentary.
+Please get in touch if you're feeling inspired and would like to contribute there.

 The plugin is also not in the VCV Rack library.
 Once there are automatic builds in this repository, we will see what the road looks like to submitting it.